tsw1985/G85_Contacts_API/README.md

 5 .
 When all is ok with "cargo run" , later you will have your server working on localhost:8081

 6 .
-Go into the folder "contacts_gtk" and run : "compile.sh"
+Go into the folder "contacts_gtk" and run : "/compile.sh"

 7 .
-Before call the client "contacts_gtk" you must create a user to login .
+Before to run the client "contacts_gtk" you must create a user to login .
 You need do a /POST call to
     localhost:8081/user/add and put this body :

     {